-- The template dropdown in the holdings editor now provides more space to accommodate longer template names. - The drop-down of copy tag types in the Manage Copy Tags dialog now includes the owning library of the copy tag type.
+- The Z39.50 and record bucket interfaces now open relevant catalog records in new tabs. - Fixes a bug that prevented batch importing authority records. - The template dropdown in the holdings editor now provides more space to accommodate longer template names. - The drop-down of copy tag types in the Manage Copy Tags dialog now includes the owning library of the copy tag type.